 - 1 Teaspoon Vanilla extract

-In a large bowl, mix together the flour, baking powder and sugar.
+In a large bowl, mix together the flour, baking soda and sugar.

 Fill up each ice cream cone around 3/4 the way full, leaving a couple of inches to allow the cakes to rise.

-Bake for 15-20 minutes until golden brown on top.
-Check they are ready by inserting a toothpick until it comes out clean.
+Bake for 15 minutes.
+Check they're cooked by inserting a toothpick through the centre.
 Leave them to cool completely.

 Pipe or scoop the frosting onto the cooled cupcakes and decorate with sprinkles.

-*To store, cut holes into an upside-down aluminum foil tray then place a cupcake in each hole.
-Cover using a cupcake carrier lid or similar.
+- Cut holes into an upside-down aluminum foil tray then place a cupcake in each hole for storing.
+Cover using a large bowl or similar.

 - You can store them for up to 2 days this way in a cool, dry place.